MicrosoftDocs/win32/desktop-src/axe/solution-inf.md

 ---
 title: Solution class
 description: Acts as an interface factory and provides access to data applicable to the overall AXE session.
-This interface is the core of the AXE functionality for a solution application. ms.assetid: '58C4668E-B8E5-4ACF-AE72-63EC348A07E3'
+This interface is the core of the AXE functionality for a solution application. ms.assetid: 58C4668E-B8E5-4ACF-AE72-63EC348A07E3
+keywords:
-keywords: ["Solution class Access Execution Engine", "Solution class Access Execution Engine , described"]
+- Solution class Access Execution Engine
+- Solution class Access Execution Engine , described
 topic_type:
 - apiref
 api_name: